yevgetman/django-finance/README.md

 5. Incorporates conversational context from user chat input

 This system makes it easy to add new AI-powered features by simply defining new prompt templates.

+## 🆕 Recent Updates

+### Account-Based Portfolio Recommendations
+- Added support for account-specific investment recommendations (Trading, IRA, 401k, etc.)
+- Portfolio assets can now include an optional `account` field to specify which account they belong to
+- Recommendations are grouped by account in the response under a new `recommendations_by_account` key
+- Assets without an explicit account are assigned to a "Default" account
+- The AI considers account types when generating tailored investment advice

+### Terminology Improvements
+- Changed response field from `quantity` to `amount` to clearly indicate dollar values rather than share quantities
+- Changed response field from `reason` to `comments` for more intuitive terminology
+- Added `[NEW ASSET]` prefix to comments for new investment recommendations for clearer differentiation

+### Response Format Enhancements
+- Converted the `amount` field from string to numeric (float) type
+- Improved parsing logic to properly separate amount values from comments
+- Maintained backward compatibility with legacy field names during transition

 ## 🤝 Contributing